aalicardi/stock-analysis/README.md

 The purpose of this assignment is to refactor the macro that we previously built to include allow for expansions in the original dataset as need.

 ## Original versus Refactored Script
-One of the major changes we are making to the code is using three output arrays instead of one.
+One of the major changes we are making to the code to improve is is getting rid of a nested loop.
+Three output arrays are used instead.

 ![image](https://user-images.githubusercontent.com/105028515/174450469-bbf484a0-b2a2-43e2-85ff-13b9683c47dc.png)